 This drink can stay fresh in the fridge for up to 10 days in an airtight container.

-How Can I Make the Best Dairy-Free Vegan Horchata?
+How Can I Make the Best Dairy-Free Vegan Version?

-This easy Horchata recipe is excellent for making dairy-free!
-Just substitute 3 cups of almond or rice milk + 1 cup of sugar for the canned milk in this recipe.
+This easy Horchata recipe is excellent when made dairy-free!
+Just substitute 3 cups of almond or rice milk + 1 cup of sugar to replace the canned milk in this recipe.

 Keep in mind that plant-based milk alternatives tend to not be quite as thick as canned sweetened condensed and evaporated milk, so you will want to watch how much cold water you add to the base mixture to make the full recipe.